syncfusion/blazor-docs/src/charts/range-selector/data.md

 <td>0.01</td>
 <td>p2</td>
 <td>1.00%</td>
-<td>The number is converted to percentage with 2 decimal place.</td>
+<td>The number is converted to percentage with 2 decimal places.</td>
 </tr>
 <tr>
 <td>0.01</td>
 <td>p3</td>
 <td>1.000%</td>
-<td>The number is converted to percentage with 3 decimal place.</td>
+<td>The number is converted to percentage with 3 decimal places.</td>
 </tr>
 <tr>
 <td>1000</td>
 <td>c1</td>
 <td>$1,000.0</td>
-<td>The currency symbol is appended to number and number is rounded to 1 decimal place.</td>
+<td>The currency symbol is appended to number and the number is rounded to 1 decimal place.</td>
 </tr>
 <tr>
 <td>1000</td>
 <td>c2</td>
 <td>$1,000.00</td>
-<td>The currency symbol is appended to number and number is rounded to 2 decimal place.</td>
+<td>The currency symbol is appended to number and the number is rounded to 2 decimal places.</td>
 </tr>
 </table>

 ### Custom Label Format

-The Range Selector also supports custom label formats using placeholders such as **{value}$**, in which, the value represents the axis label, e.g. 20$.
+The Range Selector also supports the Custom Label formats using the placeholders such as **{value}$**, in which the value represents the axis label, e.g. 20$.

 {% aspTab template="range-navigator/data/custom-format", sourceFiles="custom-format.razor" %}